blackberry/BlackBerry-Dynamics-React-Native-SDK/modules/BlackBerry-Dynamics-for-React-Native-Base/README.md

 > It is recommended to install the BlackBerry Dynamics SDK for Android via the Android SDK Manager.
 If you are unable to use the Android SDK Manager, you can install the SDK manually.

 ## Installation
-#### react-native@0.60.5
+#### react-native
-> Starting from `0.60` react-native supports auto-linking, so running `$ react-native link ...` command is not required.
-> Additionally, from `0.60` react-native supports `Cocoa Pods` for dependency management on iOS platform.
-So it is required to do `pod install` to install some native dependencies.

-	$ react-native init <appFolder> --version 0.60.5
+	$ react-native init <appFolder> --version 0.63.0
 	$ cd <appFolder>
-	$ npm i <path>/modules/BlackBerry-Dynamics-for-React-Native-Base
+	$ yarn add <path>/modules/BlackBerry-Dynamics-for-React-Native-Base
+> Integrates Dynamics based on your current identifiers - iOS Bundle ID and Android Package Name.

+	$ yarn set-bundle-id (OPTIONAL)
-> You will be asked to choose an identifier (required) and name (optional) for your application.
+> Allows to update an identifier (required) and name (optional) for your application.
 This identifier is your iOS Bundle ID or Android Package Name.
 It will also be used as the Entitlement ID for entitling and activating your application with the BlackBerry UEM management console.

 ##### iOS
  	$ cd ios